higan-emu/emulation-articles/emulation-bugs/snes/README.md

 without selecting "New Game",
 or holding B will never select "New Game").

+# Sufami Turbo (Japan)

+Not necessarily an emulation bug, but a hazard.
+Unlike other games with special hardware, there's no value in the internal header to tell you that a game accepts Sufami Turbo mini-cartridges.
+Instead, the emulator has to guess whether something "looks like" the Sufami Turbo base cartridge.

+You could detect it by the size and hash of the ROM, by the game's internal name (`ADD-ON BASE CASSETE`), or by the text at the beginning of the ROM (`BANDAI SFC-ADX`).
+You might be tempted
+to use the four-letter game code in the extended header to identify the cartridge, but the basic header does not set the "has extended header" flag, but beware: this has the game code set to `A9PJ`, which is shared with the game
+"Bishoujo Senshi Sailor Moon SuperS - Fuwafuwa Panic".

 # Super Conflict (USA)

 Sends random inputs even with no buttons pressed,